Binno: A 1st-order method for Bi-level Nonconvex Nonsmooth Optimization for Matrix Factorizations: Experimental Validation of Binno on SLRF

-We evaluate the performance of our algorithm on synthetic and real datasets, comparing the accuracy, fidelity, and efficiency of \texttt{Binno} with respect to other SLRF algorithms.
-All the experiments were conducted in MATLAB 2024b and executed on a machine with an i7 octa-core processor and 16GB of RAM\footnote{The code is available at \url{https://github.com/flaespo/Binno.git}.}.
-Below, we detail the algorithms chosen for comparison, the datasets, the metrics, and the results.
+We evaluate \texttt{Binno} on synthetic and real data, assessing accuracy, fidelity, and efficiency.\footnote{All experiments run in MATLAB~2024b on an Intel~i7 octa-core workstation with 16GB RAM.
+Code available at \url{https://github.com/flaespo/Binno.git}.} Since problem~\eqref{eq:SLRF} is nonconvex, all compared methods can only be expected to reach local optima; the evaluation therefore concerns the quality of the recovered solutions rather than global optimality.